Abohte/recipes/README.md

 Start of a simple React app made during week 5 of the 9-week Codaisseur Academy.

 This app that contains a list of recipes was meant to get to know React (without Redux).
-The continuation if this app does include Redux: [frontend](https://github.com/Abohte/recipes-react) and [backend](https://github.com/Abohte/recipes-express).
+The continuation if this app does include Redux and can be found here: [frontend](https://github.com/Abohte/recipes-react) and [backend](https://github.com/Abohte/recipes-express).

 ## Running Locally